Corporate Governance

 Mandate and fees

-KPMG AG, Basel, acts as the statutory auditor for Swissgrid Ltd. The audit mandate was first awarded to KPMG for the 2005/2006 financial year (long year).
-The auditor in charge, Silvan Jurt, is new to the role since the 2022 financial year.
+KPMG AG, Basel, acted as the statutory auditor for the financial report issued by Swissgrid Ltd until the end of 2023.
+The audit mandate was first awarded to KPMG for the 2005/2006 financial year (long year).
+The auditor in charge, Silvan Jurt, had performed the role since the 2022 financial year.
 The auditor is appointed at the General Assembly for a one-year term.
-For its function as auditor, KPMG received remuneration of CHF 165,000 for the last financial year.
+For its function as auditor, KPMG received remuneration of CHF 214,000 for the last financial year.
+Total remuneration of CHF 146,200 was paid for other services.
+PricewaterhouseCoopers AG, Zurich (PwC) will be proposed to the General Assembly as the new auditor for the 2024 financial year.

 Information instruments